thanasis457/Playful/README.md

 [<img src="https://www.ko-fi.com/img/githubbutton_sm.svg" target="_blank"/>](https://ko-fi.com/thanasis457)

 I am a student that likes to work on projects like these on my free time.
 If you like what I do please consider supporting me!
 Any donation is appreciated!

+Should enough donations be reached, I will be able to publish Playful on the App Store and enable Auto-Updates.
+Donate if that sounds like something you would want!